 Quoted from Networking: Building a Global Movement for PRA and other Participatory Methods by Samuel Musembi Musyoki in Revolutionizing Development: Reflections on the work of Robert Chambers (2011) ed.
 Andrea Cornwall and Ian Scoones.

-The thematic workshops are an annual residential event that bring together development workers, policy makers and proactive individuals from across the world to learn, share and grow in the field of participatory development.
+The thematic workshop is an annual residential event that bring together development workers, policy makers and proactive individuals from across the world to learn, share and grow in the field of participatory development.
 It provides a theoretical understanding of participatory approaches/tools as well as the opportunity to apply them in the field.
+This year, it will be held from September 8-15, 2014 at ECC, Bengaluru.

-In the past 17 year, the workshop has attracted more than 1400 participants from 47 countries.
-Among them are policy makers, development professionals from INGOs, NGOs and CBO’s students and proactive individuals.
+In the past 17 years, the workshop has attracted more than 1400 participants from 47 countries.
+Among them are policy makers, development professionals from INGOs, NGOs and CBOs students and proactive individuals.

 Past Modules have included Public Accountability, Community-Led Local Level Planning, Training of Trainers, Project Management, Participatory Monitoring and Evaluation, Participatory Methods and Approaches and Participatory Poverty Assessment.